 Androgenic alopecia, more commonly known as male or female pattern hair loss is the most common cause of hair loss.
 But it’s not the only thing that can trigger thinning hair.
 Conditions such as skin infections, autoimmune disorders, and even emotional stress can cause you to lose your hair.
 In recent years, researchers have been looking into possible links between hair loss and a habit long known to be hazardous to your health: smoking.
 At RHRLI, we’re committed to helping our patients have a healthy head of hair.
-So we want you to understand the research linking smoking and hair loss and how fue transplants can help.
+So we want you to understand the research linking smoking and hair loss.

 Connecting Hair Loss to Smoking